Anwaar-Rasool/google-travel-hotel-scraper/README.md

         ├── Phase 1: Paginate + collect all links
         └── Phase 2: Visit each link + extract + save

-    └── 5 Threads launched in parallel (one per Tanzanian city)
+    └── 5 Threads launched in parallel (one per city)
 ```

 ---